SamarthPadmaker/face-recognition/README.md

 - Face Recognition: Compares captured embeddings with stored embeddings in MongoDB to find a match.

 - MongoDB Integration: Stores and retrieves face embeddings for persistent face data management.

+# Prerequisites

+- Python 3.8 or above

+- MongoDB installed locally or accessible remotely